Scholarly, useful research is the name of the game in Europe!

 This alliance is one of the many funded via the European Commission to enable partnerships, collaboration, and some degree of standardization across European institutions.
 It is part of Erasmus, the teaching arm of the European Union’s development of higher education.
 (Up until now, I’ve been involved in programs funded under the parallel research arm.)

 EUt+ is the brainchild of Dr. Timothèe Toury, the “Secrétaire général de l’Alliance Université de technologie européenne” (Secretary General of EUt+).
-That’s the French way of saying he’s our organization’s president/rector/director).
+He has played a central role in shaping the vision, leading it at global level, and advocating externally for what we do and how transformative we aim to be.

 Although there are many university alliances funded by Europe, ours is unique in its vision for the members to unite into one single university.
 One organization—in multiple, extremely diverse, locations—with aligned curricula and a powerful and unique teaching approach that sets EUt+ apart.
 We want to foster an exemplary student experience and to advance engineering and technology knowledge-how across Europe, empowering our graduates with transferable skills like teamwork/collaboration, critical thinking, and project management.
 And, I hope, well-integrated arts, social sciences, and humanities approaches to boot!